 NMSU’s Intensive English language program is called the Center for English Language Programs (CELP) Intensive English, and allows applicants to NMSU with low or no TOEFL/IELTS scores to be admitted to the university ‘tentatively,’ subject to additional testing (the NMSU English Placement Test) and coursework upon arrival at NMSU.
-CELP has five levels of study, and upon satisfactory completion of the academic level students are able to attend regular NMSU degree courses as regular students.
+CELP has three levels of study, and upon satisfactory completion of the academic level students are able to attend regular NMSU degree courses as regular students.

 The CELP English Placement Test: